talarinithin/document-text-extractor/README.md

 View extracted text below

 🐙 How to Push to GitHub (Step by Step)
-Create a new GitHub repository:
+Create a new GitHub repository

-Go to GitHub

-Click New repository

-Name it e.g. document-text-extractor

-Choose Public or Private

-Click Create repository

 Initialize local git repo (if not already):

 bash
-Copy code
+Copy
+Edit
 cd your-project-folder
 git init
 Add remote origin:

 bash
-Copy code
+Copy
+Edit
 git remote add origin https://github.com/talarinithin/document-text-extractor.git Add all files and commit:

 bash
-Copy code
+Copy
+Edit
 git add .
 git commit -m "Initial commit: Add frontend & backend code" Push to GitHub:

 bash
-Copy code
+Copy
+Edit
 git branch -M main
 git push -u origin main
-🎉 Your project is now on GitHub!

 ❤️ Thank you for using Document Text Extractor!
-If you found this helpful, feel free to ⭐️ the repo on GitHub!
+If you found this helpful, please ⭐️ the repo on GitHub!

 Made with ❤️ by Talari Nithin